jd-develop/nougaro/src/runtime/values/values_and_comparisons.md

 ## String
 String comparisons SHOULD be the same as in Python.
 Strings SHOULD NOT be equal to any other value and the GT, GTE, LT, LTE comparisons SHOULD fail between a string and any other value.

+## List
+Two lists SHOULD be equal if and only if they have the same length and that every element of each list are equal two by two.
+GT, GTE, LT, LTE comparisons SHOULD fail.

+## Modules
+Two modules SHOULD be equal if they have the same name.
+GT, GTE, LT, LTE comparisons SHOULD fail.

+## Constructors
+Two constructors, as of 0.20.0, SHOULD NOT be equal.
+GT, GTE, LT, LTE comparisons SHOULD fail.

+## Objects
+Two objects, as of 0.20.0, SHOULD NOT be equal.
+GT, GTE, LT, LTE comparisons SHOULD fail.

+## NoneValue
+Two NoneValues SHOULD be equal.
+GT, GTE, LT, LTE comparisons SHOULD fail.